 An advertising sales representative sells space in print publications, on websites, and on outdoor media to companies that want to advertise their products.
 He or she may also sell airtime during radio or television broadcasts.
 The advertising sales representative must convince advertisers that this is the best way to reach consumers.

 A proposal gives details about the advertising plan and provides its costs and benefits.
-The advertising sales representative is the client's primary point of contact, answering questions, resolving any problems that arise and proposing new advertising plans.
-He or she also analyzes the clients' sales data and prepares reports.
+The advertising sales representative is the client's primary point of contact, answering questions, resolving any problems that arise, and proposing new advertising plans.
+He or she also analyzes client sales data and prepares reports.

 - In 2015, advertising sales reps earned a median annual salary of $48,490.
 Earnings are typically comprised of a base salary plus a commission that is based on sales.

 - This field employed almost 168,000 people in 2014.

 - Most jobs are at least full time.
 Many advertising sales reps work overtime.